 His assignments have ranged from bizarre feature stories to hard-core breaking news events, ongoing coverage of major legal issues and exclusive investigations of complicated people and subjects involved with big money.
 He has covered everything from sewer and school board meetings to the CIA and Congress; from business and politics in Latin and South America to the connections between global money laundering and terrorism.
 Throughout much of his career, Frank also has specialized in covering courts and the justice system.
-Among his feature stories: the last interview with Groucho Marx.

 As a contributor to The Daily Beast on complex financial issues, Frank remains one of the nation’s top business investigative correspondents.
 At Bloomberg, he led coverage of Bernard Madoff, the AIG collapse, and court cases against Richard Grasso, Dennis Kozlowski, Martha Stewart and others.
 He also uncovered $500 million in fake bonds created by Refco and Bawag, an Austrian bank in the fraud that led to the collapse of Refco, which had been the biggest commodities firm in the United States.